-- To share tools, research and good practices to increase effectiveness in youth-centered work in the international cooperation sector;
+- share tools, research and good practices to increase effectiveness in youth-centered work in the international cooperation sector;

-- To facilitate multi-stakeholder dialogue on relevant and emerging issues that are pertinent to youth and youth-serving organizations globally;
+- facilitate multi-stakeholder dialogue on relevant and emerging issues that are pertinent to youth and youth-serving organizations globally;

-- To highlight and support the work of organizations and practitioners as agents of change in development challenges affecting youth.
+- highlight and support the work of organizations and practitioners as agents of change in development challenges affecting youth.